scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Each representative of a Voting AS MUST also create the following before the ceremony:

-- A sensitive voting private key and a certificate holding the corresponding public key.
+- A sensitive voting private key and a self-signed certificate containing the corresponding public key.
-- A regular voting private key and a certificate holding the corresponding public key.
+- A regular voting private key and a self-signed certificate containing the corresponding public key.

-In addition, each Certificate Authority MUST create a control plane root private key and a certificate holding the corresponding public key.
+In addition, each Certificate Authority MUST create a control plane root private key and a self-signed certificate containing the corresponding public key.
 A representative of the Certificate Authority need not be present at the ceremony as they do not need to sign the TRC, but they MUST provide their root certificate to be shared at the ceremony.
 The validity period of the certificates generated in advance MUST cover the full TRC validity period.

 The location MUST provide electricity and power sockets for each participant, and should provide a monitor or projector that allows the Ceremony Administrator to display proceedings.